linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 2/Week 2 Fundamentals Of Forecasting.md

 	   - "Statistical info is routinely discarded when it is incompatible to one's personal impression of a case."
 (Daniel Kahneman)
 - Try to find a larger reference class
-	   - Find a base rate for your [[Week 2 Fundamentals Of Forecasting|forecasting]] variable
+	   - Find a base rate for your [forecasting](.md) variable
 	   - In accounting & finance,  we often have data to compute base rates
-		   - ROIC,  sales growth,  earnings growth patterns for [[BMW Valuation|peer companies]]
+		   - ROIC,  sales growth,  earnings growth patterns for [peer companies](../../BMW%20Valuation.md)
 		   - Past M&A deals
 	   - See Base Rate Book on Canvas (Useful Material folder)
 - Appropriate weight on inside and outside view depends on the situation